LuanEdCosta/testing-advanced-js-stuff/README.md

 ## :play_or_pause_button: How to run examples

-With the most recent Node.js version installed, run:
+With the latest Node.js version installed, run:

 ```shell
 # Syntax: